gardehal/python-playlist/README.md

 - download streams, set index+1 as prefix?
 - naming for downloaded videos, enumerate streams

-- setting for turning off print formatting (printS, printD)
 - play local/directory streams
 - support for mp3s
 - implement file/folder, Rumble fetches
 - implement background content properly, should not wait for input, just play when previous stream finished (assume no ads/breaks/pauses, need playtime in model..)
-- add length of stream in seconds to qs
 - tests for core functions like fetch and play?
 - rename to python-playlist
 - reset doesn't work, not resetting sources
-- add alwaysDownload to source? for channels who often delete/gets deleted/restricted/unlisted
 - restore/add source, have to check on deleted
 - command for re-queue/re-add stream from playlist during playback (something like "rw", removes stream, add it to the back of playlist)
+- add length of stream in seconds to qs
+- add alwaysDownload to source? for channels who often delete/gets deleted/restricted/unlisted